cngu/vue-typer/README.md

 - **Note**: Some of the default styles above make things hidden using `display: none;`.
 If you wish to make it visible again, use `display: inline-block;`.
 Do not use `block`.
 - **See also**: [CSS Examples](https://cngu.github.io/vue-typer#style-showcase)

+## Contribution Guide
+1. Make all changes on the `develop` branch.
+2. Update the demo page to showcase new APIs or features.
+3. Add unit tests.
+4. Update this README if necessary.
+5. Submit a PR!

 ## Changelog
 Changes for each release will be documented [here](https://github.com/cngu/vue-typer/releases).